 Neural Crest Cells are a specialized pluripotent and transient cell types originating during neurulation from the dorsal or lateral aspect of the neural tube.
 NCCs have been considered to be crucial to the origin of craniates/vertebrates (build the face and contribute to a vast array of organs and tissues across the body).
 We are taking strides at examining their biology in reptiles.
 We recently described the origin, migration and differentiation of neural crest cells in the veiled chameleon and will be examining their role in craniofacial morphogenesis as well as their differentiation into skin pigments along with the patterning of such pigment cells to form the elegant and attractive patterns of colors we see in reptile skin.

 We believe that research questions should be approached through various approaches and techniques.
-We use histology (paraffin, frozen), electron microscopy (SEM, TEM), MicroCT (with and without contrast enhancing with Phosphotungstic Acid; Amira Software for visualization), Immunohistochemistry (on sections and wholemount with fluorescence or HRP), PCR and cloning with/without reference genome for in situ hybridization to identify gene expression patterns (recently collaborated on assembling a veiled chameleon embryonic transcriptome), classic skeletal preparations (using dermestid beetles or alcian/alizarin), organ/embryo culture for pathway perturbation, field work to study the ecological context of morphology, classic dissection, Scientific Illustration, collaborations on kinematics/biomechanics of locomotion, phylogenetic reconstruction, mathematical modeling (collaborations).
-We are currently developing single cell RNA-seq to our lab’s research set to better understand differentiation and cell fate.
+We use histology (paraffin, frozen), electron microscopy (SEM, TEM), MicroCT (with and without contrast enhancing with Phosphotungstic Acid and Iodine; Amira Software for visualization), Immunohistochemistry (on sections and wholemount with fluorescence or HRP), PCR and cloning with/without reference genome for in situ hybridization to identify gene expression patterns (recently collaborated on assembling a veiled chameleon embryonic transcriptome), classic skeletal preparations (using dermestid beetles or alcian/alizarin), organ/embryo culture for pathway perturbation, field work to study the ecological context of morphology, classic dissection, Scientific Illustration, collaborations on kinematics/biomechanics of locomotion, phylogenetic reconstruction, mathematical modeling (collaborations).
+We are currently developed single cell RNA-seq in squamate embryonic skin to our lab’s research tool kit to better understand differentiation and cell fate.
 Natural History, Ecology and Husbandry and pivotal to our lab’s success as we need to truly understand animal care and biology to raise healthy animals that will breed in house.
 Reptiles are like family here!